Accepting and Declining Awards

 Receipt of funds (awards/scholarships) not reported on the FAFSA or not expected when the original aid offer was made.

 - Students often receive unexpected awards/scholarships from local agencies after applying for financial aid.
 It is the student's responsibility to notify the FAO of the amount and conditions of the(se) award(s).
-Students can normally expect a revision to the original aid offer that will reduce the loan or work component of the award package if such scholarships are received.
+Students can normally expect a revision to the original aid offer if such scholarships are received.

 - The FAO will usually estimate the amount of the student's eligibility for state grant funds.
 This estimate is based on the most accurate information available at the time of the original offer.
 Should this estimate be inaccurate, the student may receive an adjustment to other financial aid.
 If the student receives notification of eligibility for a state fund, please forward that notification to the FAO.